asifbacchus/ABSolutions.ImageToBase64/Documentation/topics/Blazor_Build-a-demo-blazor-site.md

-# Build a Demo Blazor Site
+# Build a demo Blazor site

 <link-summary>Use the Blazor component in a Blazor project.</link-summary>
 <card-summary>Step-by-step walkthrough building a demo Blazor site and using this component.</card-summary>